erikt/Pico-Xcode-template/README.md

 <img src="doc/xcode-menu-manage-schemes.png" width="250">
 - Select the only created scheme and delete it.<br/>
 <img src="doc/xcode-remove-scheme.png" width="500">
-- Add a new scheme and select the external build target (the one with the red and white bullseye icon).<br/>
+- Add a new scheme and select the external build target (the one with the bullseye icon).<br/>
 <img src="doc/xcode-add-scheme.png" width="500">

 9. Try building the project (⌘ + B).
 There should be no errors and we're done.<br/>